creichert/sonitus/README.md

 ## Building

-To build with the latest realase of the prebuilt binary run the following:
+To build with the latest release of the prebuilt binary run the following:

-`make -e SLACK_URL=http://www.my-slack-url.com`
+`make -e SLACK_URL=http:\/\/www.my-slack-url.com`

+> Note: make sure to escape the forward slashes in the URL

 If you'd like to build the binary yourself, I'd recommend [gox](https://github.com/mitchellh/gox).

 ## Development
 To replicate Lambda, there is a debug folder with a example Alarm message from SNS.
-Build a local binary and put the path to that binary into index.js instead of `/var/task/lambda`.
-Simply run `node start.js` and it will send a message.
+Build a local binary and put the path to that binary into index.js instead of `/var/task/lambda` (e.g. `./sonitus`).
+Simply run `node debug/start.js` and it will send a message.